 5.3.
-Assessment Criterion 3 - Capacity, capability and resources to deliver the project (30 % weighting)
+Assessment Criterion 3 - Capacity, capability and resources to deliver the project (30% weighting)

 Capacity, Capability and Resources is the relevant skills, knowledge, experience and resources the research team and any partners are contributing to the project.
-The assessment of Capacity, Capability and Resources will consider the overall composition of the research team, the contribution of individual researchers to the project, and the involvement of partners in the successful delivery of the project.
+The assessment of Capacity, Capability and Resources will consider the overall composition of the research team, the contribution of individual researchers to the project, and the involvement of partners in the successful delivery of the project with reference to the TTRA Research Plan.